ofajs/ofa-v4-docs/docs/en/docs/get-started/elements-and-events.md

 </script>
 ```

-In the example above, first use `$(".container")` to find elements with the class `container`, then use `.all(".item")` to find all child elements with the class `item` within that container, and perform batch operations on them, modifying the text content to "Modified Item 1", "Modified Item 2", and "Modified Item 3".
+In the above example, first use `$(".container")` to find elements with the class `container`, then use `.all(".item")` to find all child elements with the class `item` within that container, and perform batch operations on them, modifying their text content to "Modified Item 1", "Modified Item 2", and "Modified Item 3".

 ## Events

 We have already discussed the usage of `on` to bind events.
-Here are a few other methods related to events;
+Now let's introduce a few methods related to events.

-### Documentation for the use of the `off` method
+### Usage documentation for the `off` method

-The `off` method is used to remove event handlers bound using the `on` method.
-When an event handler is no longer needed, it can be removed from the element using the `off` method to avoid duplicate execution or memory leaks.
+The `off` method is used to remove event handlers that have been bound using the `on` method.
+When a handler for a certain event is no longer needed, the `off` method can be used to remove it from the element, preventing it from being executed repeatedly or causing memory leaks.

 #### Syntax